 - Limited to University-related activities: Legitimate non-University users may use their University-provided accounts and Internet access only in conjunction with their authorized University-related activities.

-- Authorized Organizations: IllinoisNet resources may be used in support of organizations identified in Authorized Users at the University of Illinois at Urbana-Champaign (https://techservices.illinois.edu/office-cio/information-technology-policies).
+- Authorized Organizations: IllinoisNet resources may be used in support of organizations identified in Authorized Users at the University of Illinois Urbana-Champaign (https://techservices.illinois.edu/office-cio/information-technology-policies).
 While it is appropriate for the home pages of these organizations to provide some information about external organizations, clubs, commercial entities, etc., IllinoisNet-connected equipment may not be the primary repository for that information.

 - University-sponsored External Entities: Any University program that, in the interest of collaboration, wishes to provide an external entity with Internet access or to host non-University materials on a IllinoisNet-connected server must first consult with Technology Services about alternatives and secure approval from the Office of the CIO.

-- Network Services Limited to Authorized Users at the University of Illinois at Urbana-Champaign: Except as indicated here, unless permission has been granted in an Allied Agency agreement or otherwise obtained in writing from the CIO or designee, a system connected to IllinoisNet must not be used to provide network services or access to any person or organization not identified in the University of Illinois at Urbana-Champaign Authorized Users (see above).
+- Network Services Limited to Authorized Users at the University of Illinois Urbana-Champaign: Except as indicated here, unless permission has been granted in an Allied Agency agreement or otherwise obtained in writing from the CIO or designee, a system connected to IllinoisNet must not be used to provide network services or access to any person or organization not identified in the University of Illinois Urbana-Champaign Authorized Users (see above).

 Web Policy Statement